cdcabrera/curiosity-frontend/CONTRIBUTING.md

 > If your pull request work contains any of the following warning signs
 >  - out of sync commits (is not rebased against the `main` branch)
 >  - poorly structured commits and messages
->  - any one commit relies on other commits to work at all, in the same pull request
+>  - any one commit relies on other commits to work completely, in the same pull request
 >  - dramatic file restructures that attempt complex behavior
 >  - missing, relaxed, or removed unit tests
 >  - dramatic unit test snapshot updates